 - We educated them on key challenges that they would be facing with any supplier, including us, during the process.
 We didn’t want them going into this deal blind, even if they weren’t working with us.

-- We continued to include them in our prospecting and marketing efforts to remind them that we were an alternative solution.
+- We continued to include them in our marketing and prospecting efforts to remind them that we were an alternative solution.
 Basically, we didn’t let them go and we didn’t let them forget our existence and previous hard work on their behalf.

 They were left with the impression that we had high integrity and were a professional firm.
 If nothing else, they could at least speak positively about us as well!